na-na-hi/renget/archive/crustcrunchGPT.md

 !!! warning
     These prompts are experimental.
 GPT4-turbo is still very new and as it updates, things are bound to break or stop working correctly.

+!!! warning
+	11/20/23 Update: I updated the instructions to be less harsh, reverting "You must" back to "You may."
+I (and other anons) have found that in chats with 4-turbo, the AI follows instructions very literally.
+So these lines tend to make the AI act too aggressively, which makes {{char}} act out of character  if they are not meant to be mean or aggressive.
+I also changed  the prose instruction to "Keep the prose casual, realistic, and inventive." because "wry" may have been influencing the aggression as well.

 These prompts are almost the same as the previous prompts, just with a few slight edits.
 This includes a NSFW prompt; I suggest keeping NSFW switched off during normal RP, then switching it on when you want to RP sex.
 As always, I highly recommend **editing the NSFW prompts to suit your own tastes.** These were written with vanilla sex in mind.
-Edit the "Keep the prose witty, realistic, inventive, and wry.
+Edit the "Keep the prose casual, realistic, and inventive.
 Use strong, direct language and avoid metaphors." instruction to suit whatever prose style you'd like.
 If you use Impersonation, make sure to use the Impersonation Prompt in conjunction with the jailbreak.
 If you don't use Impersonation, delete that instruction from the jailbreak.
 If you find that Furbo is having a hard time understanding your scenario or nuance, try incorporating the <thinking> instructions outlined in the previous prompts.